FREQUENTLY ASKED QUESTIONS

 Is it possible to test positive on a drug test while using CBD products?

 The hemp oil in our products contains CBD, which is a LEGAL cannabinoid from industrial hemp.
-It contains minuscule amounts of THC (less than 0.3% THC) that could show up on a drug screen.
+Our products that are made with full spectrum CBD contain minuscule amounts of THC (less than 0.3%) that could show up on a drug screen.
+Our capsule products are made with CBD isolate, 99% pure CBD without THC.

 CANVIVA cannot guarantee that you will or will not pass a drug screen due to the number of variables.
 Drug screens vary, and some can be more sensitive than others.
 Most companies only search for the cannabinoid THC, which is the main psychoactive component of the marijuana plant.

 By law, you are allowed to ask the facility what cannabinoids they check for during testing.
 We suggest contacting the testing facility if there is any concern.
 If you have to take a drug test, it might be best not to use CBD products.

 Can I work while using CBD products?